buddycloud/buddycloud.com/slate/source/includes/_media.md

 This request returns a media file.

-The request can also be used to return an image preview or small user avatar sized files.
+The request can also be used to return an image preview or small user avatar sized files by adding the `maxheight` and `maxwidth` parameter to the request.

 If the media object belongs to a public channel, you don't need an Authorization header.
 Notice that if you're building a web frontend, embedding public media from the media-server means just creating an ```<img>``` tag.